Friday's gossip column

 But Liverpool's German boss Jurgen Klopp has been shortlisted as a possible replacement for Koeman.
 (El Nacional via Mirror)

-Other options include former Juventus boss Andrea Pirlo and River Plate boss Marcelo Gallardo, who are both reportedly open to taking over at the Nou Camp.
+Other options include former Juventus coach Andrea Pirlo and River Plate manager Marcelo Gallardo, who are both reportedly open to taking over at the Nou Camp.
 (Express)

 West Ham might have a second chance to sign full-back Luca Pellegrini, 22, as the Italy international struggles for opportunities at Juventus.
 (Calciomercato - in Italian)